 Washington’s State Art Collection is one of the oldest and largest statewide public art collections in the nation.
-It includes nearly 5,000 artworks, from works on paper to paintings to large-scale installations that engage the issues of our time.
+It includes more than 5,000 artworks, from works on paper to paintings to large-scale installations that engage the issues of our time.

 This diverse collection is selected by the public and for public spaces, where it is shared across Washington’s 71,000 square miles.
 The Collection can also be found online through My Public Art Portal, as well as this interactive map, developed in collaboration with WaTech.